Anniversary of the 2021 Texas Freeze: What’s Legislation Got to Do With It?

 Two weeks and three days.

 That’s how long the effects of the 2021 Texas Freeze lasted.
-And this week marks the second anniversary.
+And this week marks its second anniversary.

 Winter Storm Uri put Texas in a chokehold, debilitating the state with temperatures as low as 6 degrees Fahrenheit.
 Due to abnormally cold conditions, many parts of the state saw power outages from the grid’s inability to withstand the state’s energy demands.